openthread/ot-docs/site/en/codelabs/esp-openthread-hardware/index.lab.md

 Done
 ```

-Set the role to Mesh Extender (referred to as "router" in the CLI and logs).
+Set the role to Mesh Extender (referred to as `router` in the CLI and logs).

 ```console
 > state router